 Showcasing what they might miss out on can trigger action as a result of reverse human psychology.

 Below is a workflow setup for 21 days.
 If you look carefully, this workflow is for one particular candidate in a specific segment.
 In these 21 days, the candidate receives easy-to-understand emails that prepare the candidate with all the information required for the job, about the company, and the future career prospects.

 You can include all the information in your recruiting CRM to make your email marketing more updated.

 Spilling the beans: Final takeaway

 The secret to higher candidate engagement is to discard the commonly believed notion of “one-size-fits-all” recruitment.
-Understanding and accepting that each candidate brings a different set of skills to a company, it can help companies to design a recruitment strategy that improves conversion.
+Understanding and accepting that each candidate brings a different set of skills to a company can help companies design a recruitment strategy utilizing recruitment marketing automation that improves conversion.

 When a company respects a candidate’s individuality, it simultaneously creates a ‘brand individuality’ (which is a win-win situation for both).